-Last updated: 30 March 2026
+Last updated: 18 April 2026

 This policy explains what personal data Downshift collects, why we collect it, how we use and store it, who we share it with, and what rights you have.
+Downshift is a trading name of Nadeem Mehmood (“we”, “us”, “our”).

 We are the data controller for the personal data described in this policy.
 This means we decide how and why your personal data is processed.